As a professional mold inspector, people often call me in a panic. "I have Black Mold!"

 Look at the picture below and tell me if you saw this in your home what you would think:

-You are probably thinking that the black part is the “black toxic mold”, correct?
+You probably think that the black part is the "Black Toxic Mold "correct?

 You would be wrong…

-None of that mold is actually Stachybotrys at all.
-The type of mold that was found here was called Penicillium/Aspergillus.
-These are two separate mold species that are generally grouped together because they are very hard to differentiate under a microscope.
+None of that mold is Stachybotrys at all.
+The types of mold that were found here were called Penicillium and Aspergillus.
+These are two separate mold species that are very hard to differentiate under a microscope.

 Here's the thing though:

-As I told you earlier, there are certain strands of these types of spores that may produce mycotoxins such as one called Ochratoxin.
+As I told you earlier, there are individual strands of these types of spores that may produce mycotoxins such as one called Ochratoxin.
 Either way, you would want the mold damaged wall and entertainment center removed.

 If you look at this picture further, you will see that black is not the only color present.
-There is also brown and green.
+There is also brown, gray, and green.

 This is what you need to know:

-Just because mold is black in color, does not guarantee that it is toxic and just because mold is not black doesn't ensure it's not toxic!
+Just because mold is black, does not guarantee that it is toxic and just because mold is not black doesn't ensure it's not toxic!